emwap/stream-paper/paper.md

 representations.
 The smart representations tend to have a high constant overhead making them unsuitable for the common case of small window sizes.

+We see the problem clearly in the corresponding Feldspar implementation, which results in the following C code:

 ~~~ {.C}
   copy(window, zeros);